 \subsection{Extensions}

 In this section we present some extensions to the main results.
-First we present a version of $\hat{T}$ whose depth is selected by cross-validation.
-Second, we explain various strategies to combine estimates of the ATE from both waves of data, and establish properties of the resulting ``pooled" estimators.
+First we present a version of $\hat{T}_m$ whose depth is selected by cross-validation.
+Second, we describe a method to combine estimates of the ATE from both waves of data, and establish properties of the resulting ``pooled" estimator.
 Finally, we explain how to accommodate the targeting of subgroup-specific effects.